makrai/notes/goncalves24-Odyssey-ser-challange.md

 * TalTech Model shows a somewhat balanced classification ability
   * notable confusion between ‘Neutral’ and ‘Sadness’, with
     * many ‘Neutral’ emotions being incorrectly labeled as ‘Sadness’
-    * often mislabeling Contempt as ‘Disgust’ or ‘Anger’, and to a larger
+    * often mislabeling Contempt as ‘Disgust’ or ‘Anger’
     * ‘Fear’ emotions being misclassified as ‘Anger’ or ‘Sadness’
 * The UPC-BSC Model, while
   * proficient at identifying ‘Happiness’ emotions